 The people in the windows shut them.
 Those on the streets walked away.
 The courts might accuse us of being accessories to murder, but that night we were a jury giving no other sentence than thumbs down and none of us lost a night’s sleep about our verdict.

-"What happened" Yanne was sitting on the futon at the apartment.
-She was wearing a white shift like Patricia Neal in HUD.
+"What happened?"
+Alice was sitting on the futon.
+She was wearing a white cotton shift.
 Everything about her said hillbilly.

 "Hakkim's gone."
 I stashed the revolver in the closet.